theMIDAgroup/CRN_sensitivity/README.md

 G. Biddau, G. Caviglia, M. Piana and S.Sommariva (submitted) SSI: A Statistical Sensitivity Index for Chemical Reaction Networks in cancer

-# For reproducing results from Sommariva et al. 2021:
+# For reproducing the results of the paper:

 Code is written in Matlab R2017b.